Easy 5th Avenue Pudding: Chocolate, Peanut Butter, and Banana

 - Add whipped peanut butter to a flat side of wafer and place facing up.
 Make sure there are some left over to put on top (8 or 10).

 - Once your wafers are halfway up the bowl (just one layer) and you have extra ready for the top prepare your instant pudding.

 - Use a mixer or simply beat or whisk by hand 2 cups of cold milk into the dry instant pudding for two minutes.
 The pudding will continue to thicken on its own.

 - Pour immediately onto the wafers with peanut butter and be sure to scrape all your pudding into this and spread to cover any side wafers.

-- Put remaining wafers evenly on top with peanut butter side down.
-These can be left flat on top or pushed down into the pudding to raise up over sides as seen in photo.
+- Put remaining wafers evenly on top with the peanut butter side down.
+These can be left flat on top or pushed down into the pudding to raise up over sides as seen in the photo.